jcaip/jcaip.github.io/about.md

 If you're interested in AI/ML at all and in the LA area you should definetly [check](https://www.facebook.com/groups/uclaacmai/) us out!

 Before I joined full-time, I was a summer intern at Blend.
 You can read a bit more about us [here](https://techcrunch.com/2017/08/24/blend-100-million/) and [here](https://news.greylock.com/our-investment-in-blend-4dd6a6106442) if you're curious about what we do.
-Also we're hiring - so feel free to reach out (email perferred) or apply online [here](https://blend.com/careers/)!
+Also we're hiring - so apply online [here](https://blend.com/careers/)!

 You can check out my resume [here](/resources/Jesse_Cai_Resume.pdf) for more professional information.